Imjin War: Military Training Agency

-Originally, the military system in Joseon was the Yangin Gaebyeongje (양인개병제), where all able-bodied men became soldiers.
-They worked in agriculture during the summer and trained for defense in the winter.
-Joseon divided these Yangin soldiers into five guards called Owi (오위, 五衛) and utilized them as soldiers.
-However, as time went by, instead of receiving military training, the Yangin soldiers started paying money to avoid military service, and by the end of the 16th century, the actual military force was almost non-existent.
-During the early Joseon period, the protection of the king was carried out by the Naegeumwi (금군인 내금위), Gyeomsabok (겸사복), and Urimwi (우림위).
+Originally, the military system in Joseon was the Yangin Gaebyeongje (양인개병제).
+Able-bodied men worked in agriculture during the summer and trained for defense in the winter.
+Joseon divided these Yangin soldiers into five guards called Owi (오위, 五衛).
+However, as time went by, instead of receiving military training, the Yangin soldiers started paying money to avoid military service, and by the end of the 16th century, the actual number of soldiers that could be fielded was greatly reduced.
+During the early Joseon period, the Naegeumwi (금군인 내금위), Gyeomsabok (겸사복), and Urimwi (우림위) were responsible for the protection of the king.

-In this situation, in 1592 (King Seonjo's 25th year), Joseon faced the Japanese invasions, and King Seonjo had to rely on the Ming Dynasty and flee to Uiju (의주).
-As the number of Royal Guards decreased in the 16th century, the Training Command was established during the Imjin War, and its members became elite soldiers who received salaries and were entrusted with the task of protecting the king.
+As the number of Royal Guards decreased throughout the 16th century, the Training Command was established during the Imjin War.
+Its members were professional soldiers who received salaries and were entrusted with the task of protecting the king.
 Eventually, to overcome the war, a new military camp was established, and that was the Military Training Agency (훈련도감).
 The Training Command was also known as "Yeonhachinbyeong" (연하친병), which means a unit that directly guards the king under his supervision.
-They initially guarded the temporary residence of King Seonjo in Jeongneung-dong, and later they were stationed in the palace throughout the late Joseon period, protecting the king.
+They initially guarded the temporary residence of King Seonjo in Jeongneung-dong, but later protected the king in the palace itself.

-In July 1593, they entrusted the training of Huap'o (화포, cannons) to Luo Shangzhi (駱尚志), a skilled general of the Ming Dynasty, and focused on developing artillery forces (Pogun, 포군).
-As a result, the Training Headquarters was established in August, and a conscription system (Mobyeongje, 모병제) was implemented to operate it as a reserve army.
+In July 1593, Luo Shangzhi (駱尚志) was entrusted with the training of Huap'o cannons (화포, cannons).
+Luo was a skilled general of the Ming Dynasty, and focused on developing artillery forces (Pogun, 포군).
+The Training Headquarters was established in August, and a conscription system (Mobyeongje, 모병제) was implemented to operate it as a reserve army.
 They also acquired the book Jixiao Xinshu written by the Ming general Qi Jiguang to establish a training method based on the Samsubyeong (삼수병) system.
 The Samsubyeong system divided soldiers into three categories: Salsu (살수), who primarily used swords, Sashu (사수), who primarily used bows, and Posu (포수), who primarily used firearms.
 Among them, the Posu soldiers were the largest in number and played a major role.